QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 Implementation
 --------------

-Our default state process will be Beta-Binomial:
+Our default for :math:`q`, the distribution of the state process, will be Beta-Binomial:

 .. code-block:: python3

     n, a, b = 50, 200, 100
     dist = BetaBinomial(n, a, b)
-    q_default = dist.pdf()
+    q_default = dist.pdf()          # default choice of q

 Our default set of values for wages will be